 Blue Banana Piercer Safety and Training

-Blue Banana carries out between 70,000 and 80,000 piercings every single year.
+Blue Banana carries out about 150,000 piercings every single year.
 We are registered and monitored by the Local Health Authorities (along with our piercers) and have annual inspections of our premises and training.
 We have been running successfully since 1999 and have worked with the health authorities to ensure we have the best practices, studio design, sterilisation, and training.

 Different areas require different safety procedures.
 Here are some of the methods we use: